- Sexual Violence Prevention and Support

 Things to Remember

-- Giving support means listening, asking how you can help, encouraging survivors to ask for what they need, being sensitive and patient, not trying to "fix" the survivor or the situation, supporting the survivor in order to allow him/her to regain control over his/her life, not buying into the myths surrounding sexual assault.
+- Giving support means listening, asking how you can help, encouraging survivors to ask for what they need, being sensitive and patient, not trying to "fix" the survivor or the situation, supporting the survivor in order to allow them to regain control over their life, not buying into the myths surrounding sexual assault.

 - No one deserves to be sexually assaulted!
 Sexual assault is never the fault of the survivor.
-It does not matter that what the survivor wore, drank, if she hitchhiked, if he went home with her, or whatever it is believed made her/him more vulnerable.
+It does not matter that what the survivor wore, drank, if they hitchhiked, if the assailant went home with them, or whatever it is believed made them more vulnerable.
 These things do not cause sexual assault.

 - Significant others are responsible for dealing with and finding support for their feelings regarding the assault.
-The primary survivor needs to be concerned with his/her own healing.
+The primary survivor needs to be concerned with their own healing.

 - Pushing the survivor to be intimate or sexual too soon will only slow down the healing process and can be damaging to the relationship.
 Healing takes time, and it is normal to want the victim to "get over it."
-"Hurry and get well" messages will only force the survivor to stuff feelings, internalize anger and pain, cause him/her to distance from those she/he cares and lead to feelings of further isolation.
+"Hurry and get well" messages will only force the survivor to stuff feelings, internalize anger and pain, cause them to distance from those they care about and lead to feelings of further isolation.

 - A disruption of routine, even without crisis, can produce anxiety.
 Recognize that you and the survivor may both be in crisis.
 Prioritize issues that need immediate attention and let go of decisions that can wait.